rainalexotl/Pepper-AssistedLiving/NLU/README.md

 # NLU

-This is the main NLU and primary bot that runs when the robot is idling (i.e. not in proactive mode).
+This is the main NLU and primary bot that responds to user queries within its purview.

 Intents are determined via a trained RASA NLU neural network, with intents forwarded to the correct secondary bot so that they can respond appropriately.